 - About 1 heaping teaspoon flaky sea salt (like Jacobsen or fleur de sel), for sprinkling on top

-- In a large bowl, stir the flax meal with 6 tablespoons of water and let stand while you prep the rest of the ingredients, about 5 minutes.
-This should form a gel-like consistency called a “flax egg.”
+- In a large bowl, stir the flaxseed meal with 6 tablespoons of water and let stand while you prep the rest of the ingredients, about 5 minutes.
+This should form a gel-like consistency known as a “flax egg.”

 - In another bowl, whisk together the chickpea flour, baking powder, and salt.
 Set aside.

-- To the bowl with the flax egg, add the sugar, oil, and vanilla.
+- To the bowl with the flax mixture, add the sugar, oil, and vanilla.
 Whisk to combine.
 Add the chickpea flour mixture and stir to combine.
-When the mixture is homogenous, add the chocolate chips and stir to combine.
-Place the batter in the fridge to firm up for 30-60 minutes.
+When the mixture is homogenous, add the chocolate chips and stir to incorporate.
+Place the dough in the fridge to firm up for 30-60 minutes.

 - Preheat the oven to 350ºF.
 Line a baking sheet with parchment paper.

 - Scoop the dough into golf ball-sized balls, roll them between your palms, and place on the prepared baking sheet 1-2″ apart.
 Lightly press on each cookie to flatten it a bit.
 Sprinkle each cookie with the flaky sea salt.
 Bake for 11-12 minutes.
-If the cookies look a little underdone, that’s okay – they won’t brown much in the oven.
+If the cookies look a little underdone, that’s okay.